awsdocs/amazon-s3-developer-guide/doc_source/crr-how-setup.md

 When you add a replication configuration to a bucket, Amazon S3 stores the configuration as XML\.
 The following are sample configurations\.
 For more information about the XML structure, see [PUT Bucket replication](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTreplication.html) in the *Amazon Simple Storage Service API Reference*\.

+**Important**
+When you add a replication configuration to a bucket, you must have the `iam:PassRole` permission to be able to pass the IAM role that grants Amazon S3 replication permissions\.
+The IAM role is specified by the Amazon Resource Name \(ARN\) that is used in the `<Role>` element in the replication configuration XML\.
+For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

 **Example 1: Replication Configuration with One Rule**
 Consider the following replication configuration: